osi1880vr/prompt_quill/README.md

 There is nothing preventing you from prompt injection or changing the way the LLM will behave.
 This is not the focus of this project as that is a whole different story to solve.

-This will become a topic once the project will find a hosting provider.
+This will become a topic once there is a hosting provider for the project.

 # The best feature :)

-In the Character tab you will find "the magic prompt" that's the history that gets set when you enter your prompt to generate a new one.
+In the Character tab you will find "the magic prompt", which is the history that gets set when you enter your prompt to generate a new one.

 Here you will get full control, and you can make it as close as possible to your personal prompting style.

-Right now there is just a few examples in there to make it work, but if you change the Query and Answer to your type of prompts it will tend to generate such prompts in your prefered style.
+Right now there are just a few examples, but if you change the Query and Answer to your type of prompts, it will tend to generate prompts corresponding to your preferred style.
-You might need to play a little with that, but during development I learned that with this you get a powerful tool to make it generate prompts in your style as close as possible.
+You might need to experiment with that but during development, I learned that with this you can get a powerful tool to make it generate prompts as close as possible to your style.